trevhub/rocketpool/cheapnode.md

 ![RAM and NVMe installed](/../photos/IMG_3583.png)

 After a BIOS update I installed Debian 11 (bullseye) and Rocketpool.
-Sync took around 30 hours and then I restored my wallet.
+After ETH1/ETH2 Sync completed I restored my wallet.

 For a total of approximately $330.00USD This is the performance you can expect.